kdrag0n/protonaosp.kdrag0n.dev/docs/developers/details/performance.md

 ### Reduced debugging

 We've disabled the [statsd](https://github.com/ProtonAOSP/android_system_core/commit/4c6eb4bfb) daemon, which collects diagnostic statistics that are normally unused on ProtonAOSP.
+In our testing, statsd itself accounted for 0.04% of CPU time in the Settings test, with more overhead (over 0.02%) from clients serializing and sending stats for collection.

+Similarly, we [disabled debug tracing in ART](https://github.com/ProtonAOSP/android_art/commit/9843b4182a27c82ab6a0513c39f893bb18eafcb9) to save 33% of the 0.1% CPU time spent checking whether specific trace tags are enabled.

 ### Compiler optimizations